rossigee/magento-config-envvars/README.md

 This little hack allows us to use '$MAGE_DB_HOST' and any other environment variables in our XML configuration files.

+You can also specify a default value in case the envvar is missing or empty by appending it with double pipe symbols (e.g. '$MAGE_DB_HOST||localhost').

 Usage
 -----